 When creating this special type of fashion, designers use 3D printers to create their specific patterns.
 Then, they only print as much of the product as necessary.
 This manufacturing process allows them to cut back on wasted material for each garment, thereby ensuring that their creation does not impact the environment adversely.

-Some Reasons behind 3D Fashion Printing Adoption
+Some Reasons behind the Fashion 3D Printing Adoption

 So, what’s behind 3-dimensional printing adoptions and it being on the brink of breaking out in the fashion world?
 One important reason for it is that 3D printing applications have become more cost-effective and accessible across industries, including the fashion industry.